How to know if your business is moving in the right direction? — Guide for startups

 Make a list of these items and prioritise it based on impact.

-5. How are we helping them at the moment?
+4. How are we helping them with these things at the moment?

 This is mostly just listing out all the features/services/products we are offering that are useful and in contact with selected persona.
 Good approach is also to mark all of the items with benefits they are providing: